For LGBT people outside U.S. Supreme Court, cases have a familiar ring

 Supporters of LGBT rights said the fight was about equality.

-“This is about whether LGBT workers are going to be treated equally in the workplace, it’s about whether we’re going to allow employers to deny opportunity, to harass, to discriminate people based on who they are and who they love,” said Sasha Butchery, a transgender woman and senior attorney with the pro-LGBT civil rights organization Lambda Legal.
+“This is about whether LGBT workers are going to be treated equally in the workplace, it’s about whether we’re going to allow employers to deny opportunity, to harass, to discriminate people based on who they are and who they love,” said Sasha Buchert, a transgender woman and senior attorney with the pro-LGBT civil rights organization Lambda Legal.

 More than half of U.S. states lack explicit LGBT anti-discrimination protections.
 The Democratic-led U.S. House of Representatives in May passed legislation that would provide anti-discrimination protections for LGBT people and other minorities in employment, housing, credit, education, public spaces and services, federally funded programs and jury service.
 The Senate, controlled by Trump’s fellow Republicans, has not acted on the bill.